CBICA/NiChart_Project/README.md

 [NiChart cloud application](https://neuroimagingchart.com/portal), hosted via Amazon Web Services (AWS), deploys scalable infrastructure which hosts the NiChart tools as a standard web application accessible via the user’s web browser.

 The cloud and desktop applications are unified at the code level through the use of the Python library [Streamlit](https://streamlit.io/).
-Consequently, the user experience is nearly completely identical between the cloud and desktop applications.
+Consequently, the user experience is nearly identical between the cloud and desktop applications.

 ## Quick Links